SihoChoii/ProjectPalsyWebsite/content/Research/Research.md

 Let us work collectively to raise  awareness about cerebral palsy and the potential benefits of motion-based games in rehabilitation.
 By doing so, we can create a more compassionate, inclusive, and supportive environment that empowers individuals with cerebral palsy to lead fulfilling and rewarding lives.

-# **Our Mission**:  Implementing exergaming to assist children with cerebral palsy, further enhancing their motor skills through performance and usability.
+# Our Mission:  *Implementing exergaming to assist children with cerebral palsy, further enhancing their motor skills through performance and usability.*

-## Works Cited
+# Works Cited

 **National Library of Medicine**